 Attorney- Public Defender- Billings, MT:

-Montana State Public Defender has multiple Public Defender opportunities in the Billings, MT Public Defender Office.
+The Montana State Public Defender has multiple Public Defender opportunities in various Public Defender Offices in Montana.

 To be considered for OPD positions, applicants must complete and submit their application online at http://statecareers.mt.gov/ , as well as upload any required application materials.